National Management Recovery Debt Collection Harassment

 Can Debt Collectors Sue Me or Garnish My Wages?

-Yes, debt collectors, including NMRC, can sue consumers to collect outstanding debts.
+Yes, debt collectors, including National Management Recovery Corporation, can sue consumers to collect outstanding debts.
 If a debt collector wins a court judgment against you, they may be able to garnish your wages or bank accounts to recover the owed amount.
+You may also consider sending a cease and desist letter to stop further communication from the debt collector.
 However, this process involves specific legal procedures and guidelines that must be followed.

 Before a debt collector can garnish your wages, they must first file a lawsuit and obtain a court judgment.
 This means you will receive a notice of the lawsuit and have the opportunity to respond.
 It’s crucial to take this notice seriously and seek legal advice to understand your rights and options.